John Green: Anti-tuberculosis advocacy

 In October 2024, Green announced his second nonfiction book would be titled Everything Is Tuberculosis: The History and Persistence of Our Deadliest Infection.
 The book was published on March 18, 2025, through Crash Course Books, a new imprint of Penguin Young Readers that is an extension of the Crash Course YouTube channel.
 In it, Green wrote, "TB has become the organizing principle of my professional life over the last five years."
-The book tells the history of human responses to tuberculosis intertwined with the story of Henry Rider, a young tuberculosis patient Green met in Sierra Leone in 2019, through which Green asserts that the disease is not primarily caused by the bacteria Mycobacterium tuberculosis anymore but by human choices.
-The book was a New York Times number-one bestseller in nonfiction for multiple weeks.
+The book tells the history of human responses to tuberculosis intertwined with the story of Henry Reider, a young tuberculosis patient Green met in Sierra Leone in 2019, through which Green asserts that the disease is not primarily caused by the bacteria Mycobacterium tuberculosis anymore but by human choices.
+The book was a New York Times number-one bestseller in nonfiction for multiple weeks, remaining on the list for 23 weeks.

+Hollywood, Ending

+In December 2025, Green announced he had been working on a new novel about Hollywood, although he stated he was unsure when or if it would be released.
+He had earlier told The New York Times that the book he was working on would be "about and for grown-ups".
+In March 2026, he announced that his next novel, titled Hollywood, Ending would be released in September 2026.
+The story centers on two young actors and how their lives change through their roles in a biopic about Andy Warhol.

+In July 2026, Green announced he would be going on a twenty-city book tour to promote the book from September 20 to October 13.

+On September 23, 2026, Green was recognized as having achieved a Guinness World Record for the most tip-in sheets signed by an author, at 875,557 times.
+A certificate and medallion was presented to him at his tour stop in Brooklyn, New York.